scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"As you expand your terraform usage, you'll have certain patterns and pieces of your infrastructure that you'd like to re-use.
+**As you expand your terraform usage, you'll have certain patterns and pieces of your infrastructure that you'd like to re-use.
 Maybe you want your network security to be set up a certain way, every time.
 Or perhaps someone wrote a great Terraform config for your web application.
 Terraform supports custom modules, which are simply packages of pre-built Terraform code that others can use.
-You can use Terraform modules to avoid repetition, enforce security, and ensure that standards are followed."**
+You can use Terraform modules to avoid repetition, enforce security, and ensure that standards are followed.**

 ---
 name: IaC2